wultra/enrollment-server/docs-private/Developer-How-To-Start.md

 Database changes are driven by Liquibase.

 This is an example how to manually check the Liquibase status.
-Important and fixed parameter is `changeloge-file`.
+Important and fixed parameter is `changelog-file`.
 Others (like URL, username, password) depend on your environment.

 ```shell